Ground Turkey Pasta (30-Minute Dinner!)

 – Kris

-Since one of my specialties is simplifying meals, with this recipe I wanted to create a last minute dinner idea you could throw together on a busy weeknight, but also keep it fresh and flavorful enough that it works for entertaining guests as well.
+If you happen to have ground turkey kicking around in your fridge or freezer, then do I have a quick, easy and wholesome dinner idea for you!
+Since one of my specialties is simplifying meals, for this recipe I wanted to create a last minute dinner idea you could throw together on a busy weeknight, but also keep it fresh and flavorful enough that you’ll want to make it on repeat.

+You can also peel the zucchini first if you want to avoid any green parts appearing in the final sauce.
 Then cook the veggies until tender, add the turkey and spices, brown, then add the marinara and cream cheese to finish the sauce.
+Finally toss in the cooked pasta along with the reserved pasta water for a restaurant-quality pasta dinner at home!

 Make it Gluten Free or Dairy Free